Groups acting on trees with Tits' independence property (P): Introduction

 \section{Introduction}

 Actions on trees have long played an important role in group theory.
-The most well-established perspective is that of Bass--Serre theory and the theory of ends of groups, in which actions on trees are interpreted as a generalization of the free product and HNN constructions.
-In addition, a complementary approach has emerged based on local actions, that is, the action of a vertex stabilizer on the neighbouring vertices.
-In particular, two articles concerning groups acting on trees have been very important for the recent development of the theory of totally disconnected, locally compact (\tdlc) groups: a 1970 article \cite{Tits70} of J. Tits, which introduced property $\propP{}$ as a condition to produce new examples of simple groups, showing for instance that the automorphism group of a regular tree is virtually simple; and a 2000 article \cite{BurgerMozes} of M. Burger and Sh.\@\xspace Mozes, which rediscovered the approach of Tits and used it to produce an interesting class of (virtually) simple \tdlc groups acting on trees with property $\propP{}$, which moreover arise naturally in the study of lattices in products of trees.
+The most well-established perspective is that of Bass--Serre theory and the theory of ends of groups, in which actions on trees are interpreted as a generalisation of the free product and HNN constructions.
+In addition, a complementary approach has emerged based on local actions, that is, the action of a vertex stabiliser on the neighbouring vertices.
+In particular, two articles concerning groups acting on trees have been very important for the recent development of the theory of totally disconnected, locally compact (\tdlc) groups: a 1970 article \cite{Tits70} of Jacques Tits, which introduced property $\propP{}$ as a condition to produce the first examples of nonlinear nondiscrete locally compact simple groups, showing for instance that the automorphism group of a regular tree is virtually simple; and a 2000 article \cite{BurgerMozes} of Marc Burger and Shahar Mozes, which rediscovered the approach of Tits and used it to produce an interesting class of (virtually) simple \tdlc groups acting on trees with property $\propP{}$, which moreover arise naturally in the study of lattices in products of trees.
 Since then, the majority of new constructions of compactly generated simple \tdlc groups have used the ideas of \cite{Tits70} and \cite{BurgerMozes}.
-More recently in \cite{SmithDuke}, the second named author generalized the Burger--Mozes construction to obtain a kind of product of permutation groups, often resulting in a permutation group that is both primitive and simple; this was used to show that there are $2^{\aleph_0}$ isomorphism types of nondiscrete compactly generated simple \tdlc groups.
-Other authors have studied generalizations of property $\propP{}$, for instance the properties $\propP{k}$ introduced in \cite{BanksElderWillis}, where $\propP{1}$ is just $\propP{}$.
-One can define the $\propP{k}$-closure of any action on a tree for all $k \ge 1$, to obtain a series of approximations to the original action determined by how the original action behaves on balls of radius $k$, which converge to the closure of the action; thus groups with $\propP{k}$ are a general tool to understand all actions on trees.
+More recently in \cite{SmithDuke}, the second named author generalised the Burger--Mozes construction to obtain a kind of product of permutation groups, often resulting in a permutation group that is both primitive and simple; this was used to show that there are $2^{\aleph_0}$ isomorphism types of nondiscrete compactly generated simple \tdlc groups.